Understanding & Treating Separation Anxiety in Dogs

 Establishing a predictable routine: Similar to humans, pets thrive on consistency and routine.
 Changing up your pet’s daily schedule can increase their anxiety, so if possible, keep your pet’s routine consistent.
 Sticking to your pet’s regular routine (especially when it comes to playing, elimination, exercising, and feeding) will help minimize stress.
 This also helps your dog understand when he should be relaxing and when he can look forward to your attention.

 Developing a safe and comforting place for relaxation: Creating a consistent, safe place can help ease your dog’s anxiety, plus it helps limit his ability to be destructive.
-Some dogs may not be safe in a crate because they may try anything to escape and could injure themselves in the process.
+Some dogs feel safe and comfortable in a crate, while other dogs may not be safe in a crate because they may try anything to escape and could injure themselves in the process.
 VCA Hospitals says, “For dogs with separation anxiety, crates should be used with caution because they can promote intense escape attempts and may result in fairly serious injuries.”

 Having a bed in a room or pen can provide a secure place for your pet to relax and rest while you’re gone.
 Encouraging your dog to relax there on a regular basis (perhaps after exercise) can help teach him that it’s a safe and relaxing area for him.